 But now I have decisions to make.
 How do I read this book if it is going to enact my life out to me?
 I am not even two pages into the book and I have already become the third wheel – I am neither Lenu nor Lila.
 I am the third person who can never be their friend.
 When Rani and Preity danced to Piya Piya in yellow towels, there was no room for another woman.
 It is always in twos – that’s the rule – Jai & Veeru, Laurel & Hardy, Tom & Jerry, Batman & Robin and the two and only – Dingo & Khanna.

 The third book in the Neapolitan series is called ‘Those who leave and those who stay.’

 I am reminded a little of all my third wheel friendships.
 In the first, one of them told me to leave them alone for a while because they had private things to discuss.
-In the second, one of them said she wanted to put me in a mixie and grind me and then stomped off, the other one running after her.
-In the third, and the most boring of them all, they wanted me out so they could be closer to a man.
+The second – one of them said she wanted to put me in a mixie and grind me and then stomped off, the other one running after her.
+The third, and the most boring of them all- they wanted me out so they could be closer to a man.

 The only gift that these dabba friendships gave me was that I discovered the voyeur in me.
 And for good reason.
 They were each preparing me for the ultimate voyeurism treat which was to read the story of Lila and Lenu.

 In chapter 2, Lila and Lenu have exchanged dolls and are sitting by the window of a very scary basement.
 And then Lenu says –

 And so, on the day that Lila and I exchanged our dolls for the first time—with no discussion, only looks and gestures—as soon as she had Tina, she pushed her through the grate and let her fall into the darkness.